srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     > **Note**:  Deployment can take as much as 5 minutes to complete.
 You can continue on to the next exercise while it is deploying.

-### Exercise 3: Create IoT Edge Device Identity in IoT Hub using Azure CLI
+### Exercise 3: Create an IoT Edge Device Identity in IoT Hub using Azure CLI

 In this exercise, you will create a new IoT Edge Device Identity within Azure IoT Hub using the Azure CLI.